OfficeDev/teams-toolkit/docs/cicd/README.md

 ## CI/CD Pipeline Templates in Jenkins

 To add these templates to your repository, you will need your versions of [jenkins-ci-template.Jenkinsfile](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd/jenkins-ci-template.Jenkinsfile) and  [jenkins-cd-template.Jenkinsfile](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd/jenkins-cd-template.Jenkinsfile) to be located in your repository by branch.

+Also, you need to create CI/CD pipelines in Jenkins which point to the specific `Jenkinsfile` correspondingly.

 ### Customize CI Pipeline
 There are some potential changes you can make to adapt your project: